-- D. Common sources of alcohol, including bulk quantities, which are not being served by an insured and licensed third party vendor, are prohibited (i.e., amounts of alcohol greater than what a reasonable person should consume over the duration of an event). - E. Alcoholic beverages must not be purchased with organizational funds or funds pooled by members or guests (e.g., admission fees, cover fees, collecting funds through digital apps, etc.). - F. An organization must not co-host or co-sponsor, or in any way participate in, an activity or event with another group or entity that purchases or provides alcohol. - G. An organization must not co-host or co-sponsor an event with a bar, event promoter, or alcohol distributor: however, a chapter/organization may rent a bar, restaurant, or other licensed and insured third-party vendor to host a chapter/organization event.

-- H. Attendance by non-members at any event where alcohol is present must be by invitation only, and the organization must utilize a guest list system.
-Attendance at events with alcohol must not exceed local fire or building code capacity of the chapter/organizational premises or host venue. - I. Any event or activity related to the new member joining process (e.g., recruitment, intake, rush, etc.) must be substance free.
+- D. Common sources of alcohol, including bulk quantities, which are not being served by an insured and licensed third party vendor, are prohibited (i.e., amounts of alcohol greater than what a reasonable person should consume over the duration of an event). - E. Alcoholic beverages must not be purchased with organizational funds or funds pooled by members or guests (e.g., admission fees, cover fees, collecting funds through digital apps, etc.). - F. An organization must not co-host or co-sponsor, or in any way participate in, an activity or event with another group or entity that purchases or provides alcohol. - G. An organization must not co-host or co-sponsor an event with a bar, event promoter, or alcohol distributor: however, a chapter/organization may rent a bar, restaurant, or other licensed and insured third-party vendor to host a chapter/organization event. - H. Attendance by non-members at any event where alcohol is present must be by invitation only, and the organization must utilize a guest list system.
+Attendance at events with alcohol must not exceed local fire or building code capacity of the chapter/organizational premises or host venue. - Any event or activity related to the new member joining process (e.g., recruitment, intake, rush, etc.) must be substance free.
+No alcohol or drugs may be present if the event or activity is related to new - must be substance free.
 No alcohol or drugs may be present if the event or activity is related to new member activities, meetings, or initiation into an organization, including but not limited to "bid night," "big/little" events or activities, "family" events or activities, and any ritual or ceremony. - J. The organization, members or guests must not permit, encourage, coerce, glorify, or participate in any activities involving the rapid consumption of alcohol, such as drinking games.